 - If wildfires are reported, be sure to follow the local news and reports on social media for the latest information on the location of the fires and their possible impact.
 Be sure to check with your internship before travelling there to make sure they will be open for business.
 If you believe that there is no safe route to your internship, then let them know that you will not be able to get there that day.
 You are responsible for evaluating your own situation and deciding on a course of action with your safety first as a priority.

-- The SULA Semester staff will also be following the progress of any wildfires and will advise all students accordingly by email, text or the LiveSafe App with available public information.
+- The SULA Semester staff will also be following the progress of any wildfires and will advise all students accordingly by email, text or Rave Guardian with available public information.
+Please promptly read any messages and reply to check-in requests received via Rave Guardian or text.
 Please note that our staff does NOT have access to special information not otherwise available to the public.
 We will, however, use our experience as residents of LA to provide you with the best available public information.

-- If AVA Toluca Hills is impacted and the LA Fire Department or the Police Department determine that residents are required to evacuate, all students should proceed to the SULA Center with their “go bag” provided the area around the SULA Center is not also impacted.
+If a students’ housing accommodation is impacted by a wildfire and the LA Fire Department or the Police Department determine that residents are required to evacuate, that student will be asked to contact SULA Semester staff and proceed to the SULA Center with their “go bag”, provided the area around the SULA Center is not also impacted.
 In the unlikely event that the SULA Center is also impacted, we advise students to proceed to the nearest Evacuation Facility as designated by the city.
-If a student is not living at AVA Toluca Hills and is impacted by a wildfire, please contact SULA Semester staff so we can determine how we might assist you.

 - Please be aware that SULA Semester staff will be in regular contact with support personnel from main campus in Syracuse during a crisis.
 The University will work diligently to promote your safety and to afford the opportunity to continue your academic work.